UMNKimballLab/WildRiceGeneticDiversity2022/README.md

 ### Figure S7
-A Mantel test plot showing the correlation between geographic distance (x-axis) and genetic distance (y-axis) for the Natural Stand collection of Northern Wild Rice (NWR; Zizania palustris L.).
-The regression line, y = 0.1 + 0.0002x, was also plotted.
+A. A Mantel test plot showing the correlation between geographic distance (x-axis) and genetic distance (y-axis) with regression line, y=0.1 + 0.0002x for the Natural Stand collection of Northern Wild Rice (NWR; Zizania palustris L.). and  B. Isolation by distance plot showing the correlation between geographic distance and Fst/(1-Fst), with regression line, y=0.06 + 0.0002x, for the Natural Stand collection of Northern Wild Rice.

 The Mantel test was conducted using the R script [Mantel_test_240216.R](pop_gen_analyses/Mantel_Test/Mantel_test_240216.R) from a genlight object made with the script [genlight_mantel.R](pop_gen_analyses/Mantel_Test/genlight_mantel.R).
 The script uses the implementation of the Mantel test in the R package [_ade4_](https://cran.r-project.org/web/packages/ade4/index.html).

+The isolation by distance plot was made using the script [Isolation_by_Distance_Plot](pop_gen_analyses/Mantel_Test/Isolation_by_Distance_Plot.R).

 <img src="images/Figure_S7.png" width="500">